the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 - Can't easily handle complex phrasing
 - Doesn't capture semantic variation

-Thankfully, we have an amazing tool at our disposal: text embeddings!
+Thankfully, we have an amazing tool at our disposal: **text embeddings**!

-Indeed, all you need is an **embedding model** (off-the-shelf models that you can directly commit to your repo have gotten, like, really good, but fine-tuning can always get you even more lift), and some extra validator logic, and you now have **semantic similarity** checks between the agent response and expected text outputs.
+Indeed, all you need is an embedding model and some extra validator logic, and you now have **semantic similarity** checks between the agent response and expected text outputs.
+Off-the-shelf models that you can directly commit to your repo have gotten, like, _really good_, but fine-tuning can get you even more lift as needed.

 In code, this can be as simple as: